-Born in Jerusalem to parents of Moroccan, Iraqi, Argentinian, and Eastern European descent and raised between Buenos-Aires and Tel-Aviv, Or Bareket is currently one of the most in-demand and versatile bassists on the New York and global jazz scene, as well as a composer/bandleader with a unique sound and aesthetic.
+Born in Jerusalem to parents of Moroccan, Iraqi, Argentinian, and Eastern European descent and raised between Buenos-Aires and Tel-Aviv, Or Bareket is currently emerging as one of the most in-demand and versatile bassists on the New York and global jazz scene, as well as a composer/bandleader with a unique sound and aesthetic.

 Winner of the 1st prize at the International Society of Bassists' jazz competition in 2011, Or’s diverse heritage is clearly present in his playing and writing.
-His distinct lyricism, rhythmic dexterity, and groove-centric approach are informed by Mediterranean, South American, and North African folklores, all interpreted through his deep knowledge and appreciation of the American Jazz tradition, and distilled through his own life experience as a musical nomad.
+His distinct lyricism, rhythmic dexterity, and groove-centric approach are informed by Mediterranean, Latin- American, and North African folklores, interpreted through his life-long study and appreciation of the American Jazz tradition, and distilled through his own life experience as a musical nomad.

-Or is an alum of the New School for Jazz and Contemporary Music, a multiple-time recipient of the America-Israel Cultural Foundation scholarship for outstanding performers as well as the Eubie Blake Fellowship.
+Or is an alum of the New School for Jazz and Contemporary Music, a multiple-time recipient of the AICF scholarship for outstanding performers as well as the Eubie Blake Fellowship.
 He has participated in Betty Carter’s “Jazz Ahead” at the Kennedy center, The Steans Institute Ravinia Workshop, and the Banff Workshop for Jazz and Creative Music.